 Bonding over affordable housing in Miami-Dade

-South Florida is among the country’s least affordable housing markets, part of the workforce housing problem is too few affordable homes near employment centers.
+In south Florida, among the country’s least affordable housing markets, part of the housing problem is too few affordable homes near employment centers.
 But another element is the inability of working-class people to get mortgages to buy the homes that do exist.